smarttransit-ai/micro-energy-prediction/README.md

 	•	One input layer
 		- Has one neuron for each predictor variable
 	•	Two hidden layers
-		- Have 6 neurons and 6 neurons, respectively
+		- Have 11 neurons and 11 neurons, respectively
-		- The first layer has ‘sigmoid’ activation function
+		- The first layer has ‘tanh’ activation function
-		- The second layer has ‘rectified linear’ activation function
+		- The second layer has ‘relu’ activation function
 	•	One output layer.
 		- Linear activation function